Egypt Vision 2030: Governance

-7- Peace and Security
+National security

 The state places security as a top priority in its comprehensive sense at the national and regional levels as an imperative to achieve and maintain sustainable development.
-This objective includes ensuring the security of food, water and sustainable energy as well as political, economic, social and environmental stability, information security (cyber) while securing Egypt's borders, combating terrorism and organized crime.
+This objective includes ensuring the security of food, water, and sustainable energy, alongside preserving political, economic, social, and environmental stability, information security (cyber), maintaining effective monitoring of Egypt's borders, combating terrorism, and organized crime.

-A once-stagnating and aging army, Egypt's Armed Forces is under heavy modernization and development in order to face looming regional threats and protect its interests.
-It also pursued a policy of diversification of weapon sources in order to not be over-reliant on foreign military aid and consequently, external pressure.
+A once-stagnating and aging army, Egyptian Armed Forces have been undergoing heavy modernization and development in order to face looming regional threats and protect its interests.
+It also pursued a policy of diversification of weapon sources in order not to be over-reliant on foreign military aid and consequently, external pressure.

-As of 2020, Egypt's military ranks among the top 10 strongest worldwide, ranking first in both Africa and the Middle East and had recently been playing a much bigger role as a regional power than it has in the past decades.
+As of 2020, Egypt's military ranks among the top 10 strongest worldwide, ranking first in both Africa and the Middle East and had recently been playing a much larger role as a regional power than it has in the past decades.

-8- Leading Stature
+Leading stature

-Egypt aims to further increase its regional and international presence diplomatically through establishing mutually beneficial country partnerships with various surrounding countries.
-Egypt also aims to share its economic and technical experience to its neighboring countries in order to assist its peers with the needed instruments for development as well as providing foreign aid if needed.
+Egypt aims to further increase its regional and international presence diplomatically by establishing mutually beneficial country partnerships with various surrounding countries.
+Egypt also aims to share its economic and technical experience with its neighboring countries in order to assist its peers with the necessary instruments for development, as well as provide foreign aid if needed.
 A goal in line with the Sustainable Development Strategy for Africa 2063.

 Projects

-Since the announcement of the Egypt Vision 2030 strategy, the country has taken multiple steps since 2016 by funding new mega-projects countrywide, all having different goals though a part of the 2030 vision.
+Since the announcement of the Egypt Vision 2030 strategy, the country has taken multiple steps since 2016 by funding new mega-projects countrywide, all having different goals, though a part of the 2030 vision.